pmj-chosim/pmj-chosim/README.md

 a Computer Science & Engineering student passionate about **Cloud Infrastructure, Networking, and DevOps**.

 💡 I've designed and built various **cloud/infra solutions** for competitions hosted by **Google Korea, Microsoft Korea**, and more.
+I'm also a Microsoft Certified Trainer(MCT) about that domain.
 I thrive on *optimizing systems* and *creating scalable architectures*.

 💙 I love **Open Source**!